cschleiden/go-workflows/docs/source/includes/_guide.md

 }
 ```

+`CreateWorkflowInstance` on a client instance will start a new workflow instance.
+Pass options, a workflow to run, and any inputs.

 ## Removing workflow instances

-`RemoveWorkflowInstance` on a client instance will remove that workflow instance including all history data from the backend.
-A workflow instance needs to be in the finished state before calling this, otherwise an error will be returned.

 ```go
 err = c.RemoveWorkflowInstance(ctx, workflowInstance)